A new cell tower project passes through Washington County Planning Commission

 Neighboring residents had concerns over the noise and how the tower may affect their property values.
 Vertical Bridges representative, Mike Nix addressed these concerns in an email to the county that was read at the August 5 meeting.

-“Normally cell towers do not affect values being they are very common in this day.
+“Normally cell towers do not affect values because they are very common these days.
 Conversely, some property values may decrease if there is no connectivity at the location.
 Many people rely on connectivity for work, entertainment, etcetera,” said the email.
 “Based on the location, there will not be any noise level with surrounding property owners.
 The only noise would be from the backup generator if power is out in the area, a level 2 sound enclosure for the generator and with the heavy tree coverage I doubt anyone would hear.”